plumber-cd/kubernetes-dynamic-reclaimable-pvc-controllers/README.md

 ### Release

-Releaser periodically searches for PVs to be released.
+Releaser watches for PVs to be released.
-Releaser also listens for PVCs deletions with `metadata.labels."dynamic-pvc-provisioner.kubernetes.io/managed-by"` set to this Controller ID and that triggers release routine ahead of the schedule.
 The following conditions must be met for a PV to be made `Available`:

 - `metadata.labels."reclaimable-pv-releaser.kubernetes.io/managed-by"` must be set to this Controller ID.
-- `spec.claimRef` must be pointing to a non-existent PVC.
 - `status.phase` must be `Released`.

 If these conditions are met, Releaser will set `spec.claimRef` to `null`.
 That will make Kubernetes eventually to mark `status.phase` of this PV as `Available` - making other PVCs able to reclaim this PV.
 Releaser will also delete `metadata.labels."reclaimable-pv-releaser.kubernetes.io/managed-by"` to remove association - the next PVC might be managed by something else.